| | | | |

 Teaching Long & Short Vowels

-Every English word MUST include at least one vowel.
+Every English syllable MUST include at least one vowel sound.
 That’s why knowing and practicing vowel sounds is so important when it comes to reading!

-Children need to be introduced to these academic terms as early as pre-k, and they should leave kindergarten able to quickly and easily identify vowels and consonants in words.
+Children need to be introduced to the terms ‘vowel’ and ‘consonant’ as early as pre-k, and they should leave kindergarten able to quickly and easily identify the vowels and consonants in words, both orally and within written words.
+All kids should know and identify the differences between vowels and consonants!

 A poster with the five vowels and the 21 consonants separated in two boxes.